HelmyBlub/chatSim/tasks.md

             - i can only see many citizen on certain zoom level.
 And on high zoom level sounds might be no longer played
         - on automated tests
             - prevent sounds from playing if running in the background
+        - virtual machine has sound delay.
+Should i care?
     - required sounds
         - tree cutting
         - tree falling